ludi317/dino-game/README.md

 - Consume donuts

 ## Controls
-- Space bar or up arrow to jump.
+- Space bar ⎵ or up arrow ⬆️ to jump.
 On mobile, touch screen.
-- Down arrow to crouch.
+- Down arrow ⬇️ to crouch.
-- P to pause
+- 🅿 to pause

 ## Design
 - Parallax scrolling.
 Background layers scroll more slowly than foreground layers.